 This happy, symbiotic and mutually-advantageous relationship between legumes and nitrogen fixation bacteria can make the organic gardener completely independent of synthetic fertilisers.

-We can and should use biological nitrogen-fixation to the advantage of the plants and our own food.
+We can and should use biological nitrogen-fixation to the advantage of the plants, our own food and Mother Earth.
+It's a true Cyan Zone issue.

 Starting a compost pile is the other side of the coin when you are trying desperately to grow nutritious choice foods.
 Vegetable plants of course need a lot more than just nitrogen.

 Later I will be pulling up some old legume plants; it is the end of summer.
-We must be careful to save bean seeds for next season, so I will get some photos of the roots so you can see the nodules where these amazing nitrogen-fixation bacteria are so busily engaged in providing for our garden.
+We must be careful to save bean seeds for next season; then I will get some photos of the roots so you can see the nodules where these amazing nitrogen-fixation bacteria are so busily engaged in providing for our garden.

 Getting your garden soil ready for planting also happens to be a profound way of sequestering carbon in the atmosphere and getting most of it back where it belongs; in the ground.